 The British in India loved this.
-Goa has wild ducks, and they could go out a shoot their own dinner.
+Goa has wild ducks, and they could go out to shoot their own dinner.
 More important was the Portuguese influence on Indian cuisine which made this, if not familiar, at least a recognisable dish.
 It also has chillies, which the British adored.

 The British influence on this Portuguese dish is the onion gravy that it is served with.
 When you get to the recipe you will see it certainly isn’t your expected British onion gravy.
 Duck fat, masala and stock do not normally feature in British gravies.